Best Trading Platforms in Switzerland (2026): Safe Brokers

 • Regulation: Tier-1 (FCA/ASIC/CySEC) or Local Equivalent

-• Instruments: Stocks (availability/structure varies), ETFs, Indices, FX, Crypto (spot or CFDs depending on jurisdiction)
+• Instruments: Stocks, ETFs, Indices, Crypto (often via CFDs depending on jurisdiction), Commodities, Forex

 • Local Payments: Visa/Mastercard, Bank Wire, Local E-wallets